 Purchase Security Insurance and Visa Zero Liability Policy for protection against fraud are usually standard benefits with most credit cards, but Visa Auto Rental Collision/Loss Damage Insurance tends to only be included with premium cards.
 In other words, you politely decline extra insurance if you’re renting a car.

 There are a few additional points to note about the card.
 Currently there is no TAP payment option, but this shouldn’t be a big issue since TAP is not a big feature outside of Canada.
 You’ll also be assigned a 4-digit PIN with no ability to change it.
 That being said, Home Trust has confirmed that you’ll be able to change your PIN later this year.
+Finally, there is a limit of 10 authorized transactions per day on the card.

 - CHASE to Close all Credit Card Accounts in Canada